incoming-inc/ios-template-app/upgrade-instructions.md

 v1.6-39 - 21st August 2015
 ----------------------------------
 - No breaking API change introduced in this version.
 Just remove the old Incoming-PVN.{bundle,framework} from your project, and add the new ones.
-If upgrading directly from v1.2, have a look at the 1.3 upgrade instructions below.
+If upgrading directly from v1.2, have a look at the 1.3 and 1.4 upgrade instructions below.
+If upgrading from 1.3 take a look at the 1.4 upgrade instructions below.

 v1.4-17 - 8th July 2015